Code-Pulkit/Ecommerce/Readme.txt

   2. Apply all the Learning from the courses undertaken.

 Ideation -->
   1. First and Foremost , I looked up at famous e commerce websites for inspiration.
-I saw that they had Landing Pages , Specific Category Page , Login , Registration and Cart Pages.One Feature that intersted me was that a single id can have multiple Users with different address ,
+I saw that they had Landing Pages , Specific Category Page , Login , Registration and Cart Pages.
+  One Feature that intersted me was that a single id can have multiple Users with different address ,
   so I also tried to implement.

   So I decided my UX that A person would start at landing page, if login could directly add things to the cart and proceed for checkout else to login page.